What Is a Conversion Cart for Moving Mulch?

 This is one of the most important differences.

-A conversion cart is usually about changing the tool from one use mode to another.
+A conversion cart is usually about changing one tool from one use mode to another.

 A conversion wagon may allow the user to tow the wagon, disconnect it, and then pull it by hand.